devries/bottle-session/README.md

 ---------------
 Thanks to Marcel Hellkamp and the bottle community for the framework and to Sean M. Collins whose bottle-redis package in bottle-extras served as the inspiration for this bottle plugin.
+Thank you to James Burke for your contributions.